23. Git inside: Direct work with git objects

 06 Explore by yourself

-The git repository can be explored manually.
-Try to manually find the original hello.html file from the first commit with help of SHA1 hash references in the last commit.
+The Git repository can be explored manually.
+Try to manually find the original hello.html file from the initial commit with help of SHA1 hash references in the last commit.